SUKOHI/SearchBot/README.md

         $result->queues(function($crawler_queue, $url, $text){

-            // All links that do not exist will come here.
+            // All links that do not exist in DB will come here.
             // $crawler_queue has already type and url.
             $crawler_queue->save();